-A player must be affiliated with an authorized Golf Club in order to establish and maintain a Handicap Index.
-A Golf Club is an organization of individual members that operates under bylaws with Committees (required Handicap Committee) to supervise golf activities and maintain the integrity of the Rules of Handicapping.
+There are 40 defined terms in the Rules of Handicapping and these form the foundation around which the Rules are written.
+A good knowledge of the defined terms (which are italicized in this document) is very important to the correct application of the Rules.
+A player must be affiliated with an authorized golf club in order to establish and maintain a Handicap Index.
+A golf club is an organization of individual members that operates under bylaws with Committees (required Handicap Committee) to supervise golf activities and maintain the integrity of the Rules of Handicapping.
 The club must be affiliated with an Allied Golf Association (AGA).

-The AGA is the body under which your Golf Club sits and should be consulted as needed for guidance.
+The AGA is the body under which your golf club sits and should be consulted as needed for guidance.